dotlattice/LatticeObjectTree/README.md

 That will throw an exception because the two objects have different values for property "a".

-You can also use filtering to ignore parts of the objects.
+You can also use filtering to ignore some parts of the objects.
 Here's that same example with a filter to avoid the exception:

 ```c#
 using LatticeObjectTree;